-Price is often the deciding factor when purchasing a new car, especially for a family, it is said to be the second biggest purchase after the family home. so naturally you want to make the right decision!
-I have put together a list of all five-seater cars between $40-60,000 to help make your decision process a little easier.
+Price is often the deciding factor when purchasing a new car, especially for a family, it is said to be the second biggest purchase after the family home. so naturally you want to make sure it's the right one!
+I have put together a list of all five-seater cars between $40,000 – $60,000 to help make your decision process a little easier.

 The 2019 Volvo XC40 is a great family with a really stylish interior and feel and fits two child seats in the back.
 I could sit between the two child seats and with a rear-facing child seat installed we could fit a 182cm driver in front.
 The boot was a good size and fits a twin or tandem stroller with shopping bags.
 You can see my Top 3 family-friendly features and Watch the full review here.

 The 2019 Hyundai i30 Fastback N is a fantastic car and surprisingly practical BabyDrive costing between $40,000 and $42,000.
 I found it had a really practical sized boot for a five seater and fitted two child seats in the back.
 See the top three family-friendly features of the 2019 Hyundai i30 Fastback N here.

 The 2019 Citroen C5 Aircross is a fantastic family car and excellent BabyDrive costing between $40,000 and $44,000.
 The C5 has three individual seats in the back so it would easily house three child seats across and is packed full of family friendly features!
 Take a look at the top three family-friendly features of the 2019 Citroen C5 Aircross here.